What is Yogue?

 I love design.
 Design to me is the idea of creating and living with conscious alignment and presence.
 This to me is “sustainable design.
 I grew up at a time in Bombay, India, when we had one or two brands of processed foods, where shopping bags were home-sewn and the furniture we lived with was made in front of us by a skilled carpenter who was one of many generations of makers.
 I think my experience of the process of creating and seeing it first hand has given me this love for beautiful and functional objects of life, where you feel that hand of the maker, the energy of allowing something to be channeled and imbued with the uniqueness of the handmade.

-At Yogue, I want to celebrate things I love and meet the makers and designers who care about the objects we touch in our every day lives.
+At Yogue, I want to celebrate things I love and meet the makers and creators who care about the objects we touch in our every day lives.

 I love the beauty of food and the ritual of sharing a meal.
 I am inspired equally by the wisdom of Ayurveda and its ability to truly make food your delicious medicine, and by the savouring of taste that you see in the cultures of France and Italy.
 I want to offer you recipes that I know will offer you fresh insights and nourishment and take you on a journey with me to places we will travel to together.